Wasquehal: Sport

 Wasquehal hosted the finish of stage 4 of the 1989 Tour de France, won by Jelle Nijdam, and the finish of stage 5 the 1992 Tour de France, won by Guido Bontempi.
 The third stage of the 2004 Tour de France also finished in Wasquehal.
 Jean-Patrick Nazon won the mass sprint ahead of Erik Zabel and Robbie McEwen.
 Wasquehal also hosted the start of stage 7 of the 1988 Tour de France, and the start of stage 3 of the 1996 Tour de France.

+The city's football team is the Wasquehal FC.
+It went bankrupt and disappeared in June 2026.

+The city acquired its municipal ice rink (patinoire Serge-Charles) from Albertville's Olympic Committee and inaugurated it in 1995.

+Economy

+International robotics manufacturer Exotec inaugurated its new headquarters in Wasquehal in March 2026.

+Monuments

+Wasquehal's church Saint-Clément was built in 1912.
+It was closed for renovation from 2016 to 2023.